Carnaby Street: History

 Carnaby Street derives its name from Karnaby House, which was built in 1683 to the east.
 The origin of the name is unknown.
 The street was probably laid out in 1685 or 1686.
 First appearing in the ratebooks in 1687, it was almost completely built up by 1690 with small houses.
 A market was developed in the 1820s.
 In his novel, Sybil (1845), Benjamin Disraeli refers to "a carcase-butcher famous in Carnaby-market".

-This area is notable for a cholera outbreak in 1854 that led to an early application of fundamental epidemiological principles to resolve the crisis.
+Cholera broke in 1854 that led to an early application of fundamental epidemiological principles to resolve the crisis.
 John Snow, the physician who recognised the cases were concentrated near a pump on Broad Street (later renamed Broadwick Street), communicated the finding on a topographical display.
-This led to the pump being locked, after which the reduction in cases of cholera was rapid.
+This led to the pump being locked, after which a reduction in cases of cholera was rapid.